 The Offering Common stock offered by us shares.
 Option to purchase additional shares We have granted the underwriters an option for a period of 45 days to purchase up to additional shares of Common Stock.
 Common stock to be outstanding after this offering shares (or shares if the underwriters exercise their option to purchase additional shares in full).
-Use of proceeds We estimate that the net proceeds from this offering will be approximately \$ million (or approximately \$ million if the underwriters exercise their option to purchase additional shares in full), based on an assume public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses by us.
-We intend to use the net proceeds of this offering for research and development (including clinical tri product development), to develop our U.S. clinic and UK clinic business, and for working capital and other corporate purposes.
-For a more complete description of our intended use of the proceeds from this offering, see Proceeds."
-Underwriters' warrants Upon the closing of this offering, we have agreed to issue to Kingswood Capital Markets, division of Benchmark Investments, Inc., as representative of the underwriters, warrants that will be exercisable for the period commencing six months from the effective date of this offering and expiring five years from the effective date of the offering, entitling the representative to purchase 5% of the number of shares of Common Stock sold in this offering.
+Use of proceeds We estimate that the net proceeds from this offering will be approximately \$\frac{1}{2}\$ million (or approximately \$\frac{1}{2}\$ million if the underwriters exercise their option to purchase additional shares in full), based on an assumed initial public offering price of \$\frac{1}{2}\$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds of this offering to fund pre-clinical research and development work for future product candidates, invest in developing our U.S. clinic and UK clinic business, and for intellectual property, business costs, working capital and selling, general and administrative purposes.
+For a more complete description of our intended use of the proceeds from this offering, see "Use of Proceeds."
+Underwriters' warrants Upon the closing of this offering, we have agreed to issue to EF Hutton, division of Benchmark Investments, LLC, as representative of the underwriters, warrants that will be exercisable for the period commencing six months from the effective date of this offering and expiring five years from the effective date of the offering, entitling the representative to purchase 5% of the number of shares of Common Stock sold in this offering.
 The registration statement of which this prospectus is a part also covers the underwriters' warrants and the Common Stock issuable upon the exercise thereof.
 For additional information regarding our arrangement with the underwriters, please see "Underwriting."
-Lock-up agreements We and our executive officers, directors and certain of our stockholders have agreed with the underwriters not to sell, transfer or dispose of any shares or similar securities for certain periods of time after the date of this prospectus.
-For additional information regarding our arrangement with the underwriters, please see "Underwriting."
-Risk factors You should read the section titled "Risk Factors" beginning on page 15 and the other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our Common Stock.
-Proposed Nasdaq Capital Market symbol "KTTA."